Canbing007/nessus6api/README.md

-# nessus6api
+# Nessus v6 API
-Nessus v6 API
+Modified from nessus-xmlrpc of metasploit-framework for my automation needs.